- 75-25 JV with SSR Mining (formerly Silver Standard Resources Inc.)

 The full details of the Business Combination Agreement with SSRM dated September 30, 2015, setting out the terms and conditions for the formation of the joint venture were set out in our news release dated October 1, 2015.
 The following is a summary of the key provisions and benefits to GRG of the transaction:

 - ~ US$15 million option exercise payment by SSRM to Golden Arrow, equal to 25% of Pirquitas mine earnings less certain expenditures incurred from October 1, 2015 to closing.

 - Fast-tracked development of the Chinchillas property, in a capital efficient manner, through use of the existing facilities at the Pirquitas Mine and establishment of common infrastructure.

 - 25% of net earnings from processing of remaining stockpiles at Pirquitas.

-- The combined operation will be managed and overseen by Silver Standard’s proven operational management team with extensive mine construction and operational expertise.
+- The combined operation will be managed and overseen by SSRM’s proven operational management team with extensive mine construction and operational expertise.

 A pre-feasibility study (“PFS”) has been completed for the joint-venture development of Chinchillas, as detailed in Golden Arrow’s new release dated March 31, 2017.
-The supporting National Instrument 43-101 technical report will be filed on SEDAR within 45 days.
+The supporting National Instrument 43-101 technical report has been filed on SEDAR dated May 15 2017.